dr-jts/games/cards.md

 ### Deal
 * Create a score sheet with columns for each player.
 Label each row with the wild card value.
 * Standard deck of 52 cards.
-* Deal 7 cards each for 3-4 players, 6 cards for more.
+* Deal: 10 each cards for 2 players, 7 cards each for 3-4 players, 6 cards for more.
 * Start a discard pile with the top card of the stock.

 ### Wild Cards: